 What I am Doing for You

-I’m a cosponsor of H.R.
-3351, the CPI-E Act of 2015, which would base cost-of-living adjustments (COLAs) on the Consumer Price Index for the Elderly.
+I cosponsored H.R.
+3351, the CPI-E Act, to base cost-of-living adjustments (COLAs) on the Consumer Price Index for the Elderly.

-I’m a cosponsor of H.R.
-4144, the Seniors And Veterans Emergency (SAVE) Benefits Act, which would provide a one-time 3.9 percent COLA for 2016.
+I cosponsored H.R.
+4144, the Seniors And Veterans Emergency (SAVE) Benefits Act, to provide a one-time 3.9 percent COLA for 2016.

-I’m a cosponsor of H.R.
-775, the Medicare Access to Rehabilitation Services Act, a bipartisan bill which would repeal the Medicare cap on therapy services for seniors.
+I cosponsored H.R.
+775, the Medicare Access to Rehabilitation Services Act, a bipartisan bill to repeal the Medicare cap on therapy services for seniors.

-I’m a cosponsor of H.R.
-1571, the Improving Access to Medicare Coverage Act of 2015, a bipartisan bill which would deem an individual receiving outpatient observation services in a hospital entitled to Medicare coverage of any post-hospital extended care services in a nursing facility.
+I cosponsored H.R.
+1571, the Improving Access to Medicare Coverage Act, a bipartisan bill to deem an individual receiving outpatient observation services in a hospital entitled to Medicare coverage of any post-hospital extended care services in a nursing facility.

-I’m a cosponsor of H.R.
-4442, the CONNECT for Health Act, a bipartisan bill which would expand access to telehealth and remote patient monitoring services under Medicare.
+I cosponsored H.R.
+4442, the CONNECT for Health Act, a bipartisan bill to expand access to telehealth and remote patient monitoring services under Medicare.

 I have signed multiple letters in support of the Medicare Advantage program.